Design & implement an effective & sound ICAAPSalvus Team

 It is essential, for the ICAAP report to be reviewed regularly to ensure that the risks identified by the CIF are covered adequately.
 The firm must review the procedures in place at least once a year and subsequently produce the yearly ICAAP report.
 Another review of the ICAAP would be necessary if changes in any of the factors mentioned above, affect the assumptions used in the current report and directly impact the business or the risk profile of the firm.

 We understand that the regulator provided a short timeframe for the submission of the form 144-14-11 on Prudential Supervision Information.
-If you require more details for the creation of an effective ICAAP report or support to complete the requested form, please let us know.
+If you require more details for the creation of an effective ICAAP report or support to complete the requested form, please let us know at [email protected]

 The information provided in this article is for general information purposes only.
 You should always seek professional advice suitable to your needs.